stanko-arbutina/ashov/README.md

 ## Overview

-Each of the sub-utilities is in a separate folder in project root; these contain tests for that utility, and a small README.
+Each of the sub-utilities is in separate folder in project root; these contain tests for that utility and a small README.

 ## LICENSE